The Cmajor Patch Format

 Built-in javascript utility classes

-The Cmajor runtime provides some built-in helper classes that your module can load and use with an import
+The Cmajor runtime provides a collection of built-in helper classes that your module can use.

 folder.